-The importance of Portsmouth as a strategic sea port probably dates from the time of King Alfred the founder of the first English Navy.
+The importance of Portsmouth as a strategic sea port was recognised by King Alfred the founder of the first English Navy.
 At the time Winchester was the preferred capital of England, so Hampshire was at the centre of national focus.
 During this period a military station would have been required close the mouth of Portsmouth Harbour to control access from the sea.
 In 897 King Alfred fought against a Danish fleet in the Solent, securing a great victory.
 Later the same year the British managed to capture 20 of the Danish raiders ships in the English Channel.

-Later King John (1167 - 1216) renewed the charter and started the development of Portsmouth Dockyard, reinforcing the walls of the yard, to protect the King's ships and had new buildings erected to house stores and equipment.
+Later King John renewed the charter and started the development of Portsmouth Dockyard, reinforcing the walls of the yard, to protect the Kings ships and had new buildings erected to house stores and equipment.

 During the Hundred Years War Portsmouth was used for the embarkation of troops onto ships in the harbour and was often attacked by the French, being destroyed three times in 1337, 1369 and again in 1372.
 This probably accounts for there being so few buildings surviving from that period.